 Generally speaking, it is possible to protect the ornamentation and shape of an article.
 However, it will depend on the jurisdiction as to whether this falls within the genus of patent law or a separate branch of intellectual property known as a design right.
 There are a number of ways you can search within PatSnap.
 If you are aware of the Locarno Classification for registered designs published after 1968, then you can enter in the classification number or add in the relevant codes to an Advanced Search using the Classification search.
 Alternatively, you can filter by Patent type or by Locarno Classification Class/Sub Class from the search results page.
 However, the test of infringement is based on the overall impression created by the object and a comparison with the alleged infringing object and prior art.
 It is therefore important to look at the visual aspects when determining your risk rather than the wording in the claims section.

 Image search on PatSnap allows you to search for design patents and registered design rights in the same place by entering a search query or by uploading an image or multiple images.
 You can upload a JPG and PNG image up to 4MB from your personal device and PatSnap will analyze the visual features of the image and return any global designs that share visual similarity.

-To perform a text-based search, type your query into the search bar and click the search button.
+To perform a text-based search, you need to create your query.
+You can do this using the basic boolean of OR, AND, and NOT along with your keywords.
+Type your query into the search bar and click the search button.

 To perform a search using an image instead of text, you can click on the Upload button and select a file from your personal device.
 You can also Drag & Drop an image into the box on the left-hand side of the search bars.